Cancelling a direct debit

 Be careful if making payments by direct debit is a condition of your contract and you want to cancel the direct debit authorisation.
 You may place yourself in breach of contract if you cancel where you have signed up for a specific minimum term, so you should seek legal advice in these circumstances before taking any action.

-Setting up ongoing payments from your credit card is different to authorising a direct debit from your bank account (such as a savings account) and requires a different cancellation process (see below).
+Setting up ongoing payments from your credit card is different to authorising a direct debit from your bank account (such as a savings account) and requires a different cancellation process.
+Both are explained below.

 How to cancel a direct debit